Kyriosity/read-write/readme+/dev/.net/wpf/mvvm/readme+/wpf_notification-orchestration.md

 ## Commands and messages

-Organisation of [WPF commands](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/advanced/commanding-overview) may follow the same model, but they are easier and it's enough to pack commands in corresponding sub-ViewModels.
+Organisation of [WPF commands](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/advanced/commanding-overview) may follow the same model, but they are easier and it's enough to pack commands in corresponding sub-ViewModels, while `CanExecute` properties may be orchestrated.

 MVVM messaging, either custom or out-of-the box, is based on properties.